PDAL/PDAL/doc/workshop/exercises/analysis/thinning/thinning.rst

 Visualization
 ................................................................................

-http://plas.io has the ability to switch on/off multiple data sets, and we are going to use that ability to view both the ``uncompahgre.laz`` and the output ``uncompahgre-thin.copc.laz`` file.
+GQIS has the ability to switch on/off multiple data sets, and we are going to use that ability to view both the ``uncompahgre.laz`` and the output ``uncompahgre-thin.copc.laz`` file.

 .. figure:: ../../../images/thinning-select-data.png
     :target: ../../../../_images/thinning-select-data.png

-    Selecting multiple data sets in http://plas.io
+    Selecting multiple data sets in QGIS

 .. figure:: ../../../images/thinning-full-res.png
     :target: ../../../../_images/thinning-select-data.png